-01.0 Demonstrate application of communication and human relations skills.
+Program Title: CIP Number: Baking and Pastry Specialist 0612050105 ertificate program is part of the Baking and Pastry Management AS degree program (1612050102).
+At the completion of this am, the student will be able to: 01.0 Demonstrate application of communication and human relations skills.
 The student will be able to: 01.01 Demonstrate such interpersonal skills as punctuality, initiative, courtesy, loyalty, and traits important to business.
 01.02 Demonstrate respect for the opinions, customs and individual differences of others, as well as the ability to work cooperatively with team members and supervisors from diverse cultural backgrounds.
 01.03 Maintain appropriate personal appearance and attitude.
 01.04 Demonstrate interest, enthusiasm, integrity as well as orderly and systematic behavior.
 01.05 Demonstrate ability to assume responsibility for decisions and actions and practice stress management techniques.
 01.06 Utilize time efficiently (Time Management).
 01.07 Explain nature of staff communication and use of inter-departmental/company communication.
 01.08 Explain nature of positive customer/client relations.
 01.09 Demonstrate ability to speak effectively to customers, co-workers, supervisors, and vendors, using proper grammar and terminology.
 01.10 Follow directions and communicate effectively to facilitate understanding and performance on the job.
 01.11 Utilize (read, write, and speak) culinary and baking terminology, abbreviations, and acronyms.
 01.12 Demonstrate ability to deal with difficult customers and employees.
-2.0 Demonstrate the application of mathematics commonly used in the culinary, bakery, and pastry industry.
+02.0 Demonstrate the application of mathematics commonly used in the culinary, bakery, and pastry industry.
 The student will be able to: 02.01 Compute addition, subtraction, multiplication, division, decimals, fractions and percentage problems.
 02.02 Explain measures and conversions.
+02.03 Operate a calculator.